Social Justice Rooted in

 August 2020

-Student-Focussed Educational Initiatives:
+Student-Focussed Social Justice Educational Initiatives:

 Holy Family is proud to introduce Leader in Me, which will be implemented system-wide in the 22-23 school year.